 In a CNN article published earlier this year, Hurd said, "If we can have the medications that can dampen that [craving], that can greatly reduce the chance of relapse and overdose risk."

 CBD and Stimulants

-In addition to previous studies that have indicated the potential effectiveness of CBD in treating addiction to opioids and alcohol, new research suggests that CBD may also benefit those addicted to methamphetamine, amphetamine and cocaine.
+In addition to previous studies that have indicated the potential effectiveness of CBD in treating addiction to opioids and alcohol, research suggests that CBD may also benefit those addicted to methamphetamine, amphetamine, and cocaine.

 Although current research is limited in this area, one clinical trial is currently underway to evaluate how CBD affects those addicted to stimulants, but the research won't be completed until December.

 A review published in the journal Frontiers in Psychiatry determined that CBD, which hasn't been proven to curb cravings and withdrawal symptoms, plays on the human endocannabinoid system in such a way as to empower addicts to abstain or use less of a substance.

 The review also indicated that CBD may be more effective as an adjunct treatment alongside behavioral therapies or in conjunction with THC, in certain cases.

 According to a JAMA Network Open survey, almost half of all primary care providers (PCPs) are currently turning away patients with chronic pain—especially those with a history of addiction—in an effort to reduce opioid prescriptions.

 Therefore, chronic pain management is falling more and more on psychiatrists and other addiction professionals.
 Promisingly, CBD is being hailed as a non-addictive alternative to using increasingly higher doses of opioids, as CBD is touted for potentiating efficacy and reducing tolerance to opioids.